exercism/haskell/exercises/concept/pacman-rules/.docs/hints.md

 ## 4. Define if pac-man wins

 - The function must return a `Boolean` value.
-- You can use the boolean operators `&&` and `not` to combine the arguments and results of one of the previously implemented functions.
+- You can use the boolean operators `&&` and `not` to combine the arguments and the result of one of the previously implemented functions.